Thinking about living or visiting Merida, Mexico?

 - Affordable cost of living in Merida

 It kind of sounds like all a digital nomad could want, right?
 Again – it seemed too perfect to ignore and so off we went to stay in Merida for nearly 3 weeks in November.
 The only thing you need to watch is where you stay in Merida.
-Stay too far and you might have a completely different experience!
+Stay too far out or in and you might have a completely different experience!

 Quick Answer: Where To Stay In Merida As Digital Nomads?

-- Santa Ana: Best Overall Neighborhood In Merida:
+- Santa Ana: Best Overall Neighborhood In Merida

-- Santiago: Best Place To Stay In Merida For Couples:
+- Santiago: Best Place To Stay In Merida For Couples

 - Paseo de Montejo: Best Area In Merida For A High-Quality Of Life